nokia/CloudFlow/DEVELOPMENT.md

 Since CloudFlow doesn't have any backend services, it must connect to a live Mistral instance.

 #### Mistral Instance
 Thankfully, Mistral can be easily spawned [as a docker container](https://github.com/openstack/mistral/blob/master/tools/docker/DOCKER_README.rst "as a docker container"), or you can use any Mistral instance you have.
-(Mistral version must be >= Pike).
+(Mistral version must be >= Stein).

 |  Tip |
 | :------------ |